 But if it is, then start doing it the right way and places like Wealthy Affiliate will help you start that kind of business.

-Now as for solo ads, I hope I have made my case.
+For solo ads, I hope I have made my case.
 I’m not saying you won’t succeed with them, but let me tell you that affiliate marketing is hard enough as it is to succeed in and that’s usually because of people who preach about solo ads being the best way to do it (which is far from the truth).

 But in any case, if you have questions about solo ads, affiliate marketing or disagree with my points of view, feel free to let me know below.